 What Are Non-Economic Damages?

-- Pain and suffering: Physical pain, emotional distress, and mental anguish caused by the accident and injuries.
+- Pain & Suffering: Physical pain, emotional distress, and mental anguish caused by the accident and injuries.

 - Loss of enjoyment of life: Compensation for the diminished ability to participate in once-enjoyed activities due to injuries.

-- Loss of consortium: Impact on relationships with a spouse or family members due to your injuries.
+- Loss of consortium: Impact on relationships with a spouse or family members due to your injures.

 - Emotional distress: Compensation for significant emotional trauma like anxiety, depression, or post-traumatic stress disorder (PTSD) resulting from the accident.